jyosika-rachala/Smart-Exam-Seating/README.md

-## Smart Exam Seating System
+## Smart Exam Seating

 ## Project Overview

-The Smart Exam Seating System is a web-based application designed to automate and optimize the allocation of exam seating arrangements.
+The Smart Exam Seating is a web-based application designed to automate and optimize the allocation of exam seating arrangements.
 It ensures fair distribution of students across rooms and reduces manual effort.

 ##  Features